22nd Berlin & Beyond Film Festival

 Seasonal Offerings & Expansion

 Berlin & Beyond Film Festival’s 2017-2018 seasonal offerings kicked off November 9th-11th with the Autumn Showcase at the Roxie Theater and the Goethe-Institut.
-On January 4, 2018, the festival presents a very special San Francisco first screening of Fatih Akin's highly anticipated, Oscar-shortlisted and Golden Globe-nominated film, "In the Fade", starring Diane Kruger in her riveting, first German-language role.
-Details for the 5th Anniversary of the Berlin & Beyond Honolulu Festival will be announced in early 2018.
+On January 4, 2018, the festival presents a very special San Francisco first screening of Fatih Akin's highly anticipated, Oscar-shortlisted and Golden Globe-winning film, "In the Fade", starring Diane Kruger in her riveting, first German-language role.
+Details for the 5th Anniversary of the Berlin & Beyond Honolulu Festival will be announced in spring 2018.

 Youth 4 German Cinema is an educational program organized in collaboration with the Language Program of the Goethe-institut San Francisco and the online youth portal Step Into German.
 Its goals are to increase multicultural awareness among students and educate them on the subject of international film and film criticism, as well as provide an entry point for youth to the world of German cinema.
 This year’s program includes a youth jury, mentored talks with film experts, and the festival field trips, which welcome registered students from across Northern California to free screenings.

 Tax-deductible donations can be made to the 501(c)(3) non-profit organization, Berlin & Beyond, Inc., to support the film festival.